wikimedia/operations-puppet/modules/package_builder/README.md

 Using built packages as dependencies
 ====================================

-By default, cowbuilder will always use upstream packages rather than packages you have built.
+By default, cowbuilder will always prefer upstream packages to packages you have built.
 If you have built a new version of a dependency, you typically want to use that version rather than the one provided by upstream.
 To force cowbuilder to use packages in the result directory, use: